 Minto Communities is committed to providing open and timely communication relevant to our Ottawa operations regarding COVID-19.
 Please refer to the important information below:

-Sales Centre: Our sales centres are open virtually, and homes are available to purchase through a contactless process.
-Please contact us by phone or email.
+Sales Centre: Our sales centres are open and homes are available to purchase through a virtual, contactless process.
+You can contact Sales Representative anytime by phone or email.
 Masks are mandatory as of July 7, 2020 and contact tracing measures have been implemented as of September 26, 2020.

-Design Centre: Our Design Centre is open by appointment only, and appointments are being held virtually.
+Design Centre: Our Design Centre is open by appointment only, with a number of appointments being held virtually.
 If an appointment is held in the Minto Design Centre, a mask is mandatory as of July 7, 2020 and robust contact tracing measures have been implemented as of September 26, 2020.
 A Design Centre representative will be in contact with each homeowner to schedule their appointments when the time is right.

 Q. Is Minto Communities remaining open during this situation?

 In order to prioritize health and safety, some services we offer have been temporarily suspended or altered while others, such as Sales and Design Centre appointments, are being conducted digitally or in person by appointment only and with enhanced safety measures in place, including mandatory masks in enclosed spaces as of July 7, 2020, and contact tracing as of September 26, 2020 as per the Ottawa Public Health directive.
 House construction involves a great deal of background preparation, planning, ordering and coordination, and in the meantime, we are committed to continue these activities safely and where feasible through remote work.
 This practice will best position us to fully remobilize and allow us to safely continue construction work for all those awaiting keys once the direct effects of the pandemic have lessened and government authorities deem it safe to do so.

 We know many homeowners are counting on us to complete their homes and are committed to do so, even if they take longer than originally anticipated.